McNullty/oauth2-example/Readme.md

 You can run `./mvnw clean generate-sources verify` and read site that was created targe/site directory.

+## Checking Hibernate schema creation

+You need to comment out flyway dependency in pom.xml, and uncomment `hibernate.ddl-auto: create` in application.yml.

 ## TODO
 - [x] Add tests for /public, /private and /actuator/health end points
 - [x] Configure server to work only with HTTPS protocol